okohll/abdocs/content/docs/views/options/behaviour-options.md

     - useful for views that don't need to be updated often, e.g. monthly reporting figures

 It's best to choose the longest time you can get away with as the cache will need to be refreshed less frequently, reducing the load on the server and speeding things up the most.
-However sometimes you may need data to be absolutely up to date, in which case the 'update when data changes' option is necessary.
+However sometimes you may need data to be absolutely up to date, in which case 'update when data changes' is the only option.

 ### Speeding up *other* views